jaredkrinke/log/content/posts/programming-languages/future-proof-languages-2.md

 Go for Windows is a reasonable ~125 MB download, and VS Code has an official Go extension.
 I've heard that Go's tooling is excellent and what I've seen thus far (e.g. `go fmt`) is similar to what I liked about [Deno](../web-development/one-month-with-deno.md).
 It only took a couple of minutes (for me, a complete Go newbie) to get a "hello world" program up and running (with debugging, no less).

 ### Rust
 Setting up a Rust environment on Windows [is not pleasant](rust-first-experience.md) because it requires first installing Visual C++ (a multi-gigabyte download).
-On Linux, installation is a breeze, but that doesn't help me much.
+On Linux, installation is a breeze, but I'm using Windows at the moment.

 ### Lisp/Clojure
 Honestly, I haven't investigated this option yet.